 - Web Server

-Question: Which of the following languages cannot be used in node.js applications?
+Question: Among the following languages, which one cannot be used in Node.js applications and why?

-Question: Where does a node.js project store its dependencies?
+Question: How does a Node.js project store its dependencies?

-Question: Which library is used for unit testing in node.js?
+Question: What library is commonly used for unit testing in Node.js?

 A good answer should include: Jest is a popular library used for unit testing in Node.js applications due to its comprehensive features and ease of use.